 But for eight years, DEP has Delayed Environmental Protection for Outstanding Florida Springs.
 They’ve ignored the law and failed to create the required rules to protect springs.

-FDEP is hosting another public workshop regarding the Outstanding Florida Springs harm rule.
-This is our chance to hold the agency accountable for not following the law and preventing harm to our springs.
+FDEP hosted a public workshop regarding the Outstanding Florida Springs harm rule on Sept 12, 2024 in Apopka.
+Over 120 activists showed up at the meeting to hold the agency accountable for not following the law and preventing harm to our springs.

 Dive Deeper